alexwalland1997/reactPortfolio/README.md

     ## Installation
     *Instructions on how to install the project and run it*

-  Please visit https://alexwalland1997.github.io/reactPortfolio/to view the site alternatively install repo and do npm install then npm run dev to view in local files.## License
+  Please visit https://alexwalland1997.github.io/reactPortfolio/ to view the site alternatively install repo and do npm install then npm run dev to view in local files.## License

    *The project is protected by the following license*